TRIPTYK/nfw-cli/docs/CreateDocker.md

 # CreateDocker
-Create a MySQL container with a database of the same name inside.
+Creates a MySQL container with a database of the same name inside.
 ## Usage:
 ```sh
 $ nfw docker <name>